 We also ask that you inform the Body Donation Program in writing to remove your assignment forms from our files.

-5. Will I automatically be accepted into the Service After Death Program when I die?
+5. Will I automatically be accepted into the Body Donation Program when I die?

 No. The University of Manitoba greatly appreciates everyone who is willing to donate their body, however, the decision of acceptance into the program is not determined until the actual time of death.
 Therefore, you should also make your next-of-kin aware of alternate arrangements should you not be accepted into the body donation program.